-Unfortunately, employee misconduct is common.
+Unfortunately, employee misconduct is not uncommon.
 Disgruntled workers breach their companies’ codes of conduct all the time.
 Whether by misusing company time, taking credit for others’ work or harassing their colleagues — among many other examples — disgruntled employees raise many ethical issues in the workplace.

-Despite the pervasiveness of such behavior, employee misconduct often goes unreported for a variety of reasons.
+Despite the pervasiveness of such behavior, employee misconduct sometimes goes unreported for a variety of reasons.
 Colleagues may feel threatened by their unscrupulous coworkers, or they may fear backlash for “tattling.”
 Still others might simply choose to look the other way to avoid conflict.
 Either way, misconduct causes a great deal of disruption in workplaces.

 So what, exactly, can employers do to mitigate employee misconduct while alleviating fears of retaliation for those who witness it?
 While there is no simple answer, there are some methods of addressing ethical issues in the workplace.